rubiefawn/remedy/docs/core.md

 The crippled status represents severe physical impairment not representable through damage.

--  A crippled creature suffers threat on all Strength, Agility, and Vitality-based ability rolls.
+-  A crippled creature suffers disaster on all Strength, Agility, and Vitality-based ability rolls on a natural result of 1–2.

 >[!NOTE]
 The crippled status can be gained more than once.
+If a creature has more than one level of crippled, the range for disaster increases by 1 for each level (e.g. 4 levels of crippled triggers disaster on a natural result of 1–5).

 ### Deafened